Before the baby comes along, you can spend some of your time taking amazing photos of your bump!

 Maternity photography is all about experimenting with a variety of angles.
 As your bump grows, you might feel as though certain poses are hard to accomplish – so it’s important that you do a pose that you are comfortable with.

 You should start by taking a few photos to see what poses make you feel confident in your own skin and show off your baby bump.
-Are you going to use your phone to take photos yourself?
+Are you going to use your phone to take maternity photos yourself?
 Then a slight angle might be the way to go.
 Or maybe your partner is capturing these weekly updates?
-In that case perhaps a straight on or side on pose is more suitable.
+In that case perhaps a straight on or side on pose is more suitable for your pictures.

 If you enjoyed reading this blog ‘4 Tips on Taking Amazing Baby Bump Photos’ please consider sharing it with your friends.